CFPA Specialists Watch Lists

 Fiore's classmate Dan Davis also earned the preseason honor from CFPA.
 Davis was the only Ivy League player named to the Linebacker Watch List.
 Davis was named All-Ivy as a sophomore and led Penn and finished fourth in the Ivies with 13.5 tackles for loss, including 2.0 sacks.

-"Congratulations to Daniel Davis on the 2013 CFPA Watch List," said CFPA Executive Director Brad Smith.
+"Congratulations to Eric Fiore on joining teammate Daniel Davis on the 2013 CFPA Watch List," said CFPA Executive Director Brad Smith.
 "Fiore's return abilities played a pivotal role in Penn's 2012 Ivy League championship.
-In 2013, Fiore will be one of the nation's top kickoff return specialists to watch." on joining teammate
+In 2013, Fiore will be one of the nation's top kickoff return specialists to watch."

 College Football Performance Awards, the largest awards organization in D-I college football, selects players exclusively based upon objective scientific rankings of the extent to which individual players increase the overall effectiveness of their teams.
 All players are eligible for awards at their respective positions; players are not preemptively eliminated from consideration.

 The full list of 2013 recipients, including the 2013 CFPA FCS Awards, will be announced on Jan.
 8, 2014.

 Davis, Fiore and the Quakers will begin their defense of the Ivy title when they open the 2013 campaign against Lafayette on Sept.
 21 at historic Franklin Field.